Generic Name: remdesivir (rem DES i veer)

 Remdesivir may also be used for purposes not listed in this medication guide.

-The FDA has authorized emergency use of remdesivir only in people with COVID-19 who are in a hospital.
+Remdesivir is for use only in people with COVID-19 who are in a hospital.
 You must remain under the care of a doctor while receiving remdesivir.

 Before taking this medicine